-Update: So finally after lots of hit and trial, I reduced my replytocom links from 25K to mere 300.
-Which will eventually go away after some time.
-I will keep updating the article, based on my experience.
+Update: So finally, after lots of trial and error, I reduced my replytocom links from 25K to a mere 300.
+These 300 will eventually go away after some time.
+I will keep updating the article based on my experience.
 If you have any questions or suggestions, drop us a message on Facebook.

-This is for blogs which allow reply to comments.
-So when ever you click on reply to comments, you will see the link which will be something like:
+Replytocom is for blogs which allow replies to comments.
+So whenever you “Reply” to comments, you will see a link like this:

-Obviously this link should not be a part of Google search and for me, I can see tons of replytocom links from ShoutMeLoud in Google search.
+Obviously, this link should not be a part of Google Search.
+But for me, there are tons of replytocom links from ShoutMeLoud in Google Search.

-How to find if your blog is also affected by Replytocom Duplicate issue?
+How to find out if your blog is also affected by the replytocom duplicate issue?

 Fixing Replytocom WordPress issue: